 How to do it: Iberia miles couldn’t be easier to earn, and you don’t even have to step foot on an Iberia flight to get them.

-You can easily Iberia Avios by transferring them from Chase, Citi, or American Express.
+It’s easy to earn Iberia Avios, as they’re one of the many Chase transfer partners, Citi transfer partners, or Amex transfer partners.
 That means you can easily earn the miles you need with cards like the Chase Sapphire Preferred Card or the American Express® Gold Card, among other options.

 … Or Fly Business Class for 68K Miles!